-The unrealized loss on marketable securities, net, is reported net of income tax expense of \$14 million at both December 31, 2015 and 2014.
-The unrealized loss on interest rate swaps is reported net of income tax benefit of \$1 million at both December 31, 2015 and 2014.
-The unrecognized net loss and prior service cost, net, is reported net of income tax benefit of \$186 million and \$199 million at December 31, 2015 and 2014, respectively.
+The cumulative translation adjustment, net, is reported net of income tax benefit of \$2 million at both December 31, 2016 and 2015.
+The unrealized loss on available-for-sale securities, net, is reported net of income tax expense of \$14 million at December 31, 2015.
+The \$14 million of income tax expense was recognized into our consolidated statement of operations during 2016.
+Refer to Note S to the consolidated financial statements for additional information.
+The unrealized loss on interest rate swaps, net, is reported net of income tax expense of \$2 million at both December 31, 2016 and 2015.
+The unrecognized net loss and prior service cost, net, is reported net of income tax benefit of \$164 million and \$186 million at December 31, 2016 and 2015, respectively.

-O. RECLASSIFICATIONS FROM OTHER COMPREHENSIVE (LOSS) INCOME
+O. RECLASSIFICATIONS FROM OTHER COMPREHENSIVE INCOME (LOSS)